margo/specification/system-design/margo-api-reference/workload-api/device-api/device-capabilities.md

 ### Request Body Fields

-> Action: Discusssion still needed on "types" and "properties" per type that would be required.
+> Action: Discussion still needed on "types" and "properties" per type that would be required.
 This is relevant for both the peripherals and interfaces section.

 | Field      | Type            | Required?       | Description     |
 |-----------------|-----------------|-----------------|-----------------|